-He holds the roles of Deputy Director (Methodology) and Lead Statistician for Manchester CTU, as well as Senior Lecturer in Clinical Trial Statistics.
+He holds the roles of Director of Methodology (Statistics) and Lead Statistician for Manchester CTU, as well as Senior Lecturer in Clinical Trial Statistics.
 Chris previously held posts of Lecturer, Senior Lecturer, Principal Lecturer and Reader at Leicester Polytechnic (1987-1988) and the University of Central Lancashire (1998-2018).

 He has an interest in improving health through improving trials.
 He collaborates widely with clinicians on complex intervention trials in various disciplines, with specific interest in the topics of stroke, musculoskeletal and mental health.
 He also collaborates with statisticians and methodologists interested in improving how trials are designed and implemented.

-Philip is an experienced senior operations director having held a number of management positions within both the pharmaceutical industry and NHS.
+Philip is an experienced senior operations and governance director having held a number of management positions within both the pharmaceutical industry and NHS.

 Over a period of nearly forty years, Philip has developed a detailed and comprehensive knowledge of regulatory affairs and clinical trials management within the biologics, pharmaceutical and medical device industry (US and Europe).